cftang9/LLGOF_UniCoxPH/README.md

 $$

 where $g$ is a monotonic function.
-Our test statistic is based on the difference of log partial likelihoods
+Our test statistic is based on the difference of maximized log partial likelihoods:

 $$
   T_n = l_{Iso} - l_{Cox}